arfc/hipython/projects/projects.md

 permalink: /projects/
 ---

-See the headings in the navigation bar above for information on each project.
+See the headings in the navigation bar above for links to each project.